joshbeam/MarkUp/README.md

 # Mark^
 *\ˈmärk ˈəp\*

-A JavaScript-powered syntax highlighter for `pre` elements.
+A JavaScript syntax highlighter for `pre` elements.
 (Currently in first stages of development; not for production use.)

 **Forks are welcome and encouraged.**